 sings the Czech and country vocals.
 Ben is also the music arranger, sound coordinator, and co-

 manager for the band.
 Ben had previously played with the Zetka Polka Band and the Dance Hall

 Boy’s.
 Larry Netardus joined the band in 2009.
 Larry plays the tenor sax, alto sax, guitar, keyboard,

 and sings.
 He has played with the Lodge 88 Orchestra and has helped out local bands as needed.

 Dennis Shimek joined the band in 2011.
 Dennis plays the bass guitar and steel guitar.
 He is the son

 of the late Wence Shimek and Helen Shimek Malek.
 Dennis has been playing music for many years

 and has his own country band, the Southern Express.
-The newest member to the band is our
+In 2014, John Paul Dornak joined the band.

 The Texas Sound Check Band has produced three CD’s since 2000: “A Music Making Good